Luftwaffe and Kriegsmarine radar equipment of World War II: Panoramic search

-Airborne intercept
+Aircraft intercept

 Lichtenstein B/C - FuG 202: Low-UHF band frequency range, introduced in 1941 it was the initial AI radar.
 Deployed in large numbers with 32-dipole element Matratze (mattress) antenna arrays, it operated on the 61 cm wavelength.
 Its range was (in theory) 2–3 km but in practise was found to be dependent on factors such as height.
 Compromised to the Allies on May 9, 1943.

 Lichtenstein C-1 - FuG 212: Introduced in 1943, this was an improved version of the FuG 202.

-Lichtenstein SN2 - FuG 220: Low-mid VHF band frequency range, introduced in 1943 in response to Allied jamming, and used an eight-dipole Hirschgeweih (atag's antlers) antenna array.
-Transmitter power of 2kW on 3.3 meters.
+Lichtenstein SN2 - FuG 220: Low-mid VHF band frequency range, introduced in 1943 in response to Allied jamming, and used an eight-dipole Hirschgeweih (a stag's antlers) antenna array.
+Transmitter power of 2 kW on 3.3 meters.
 Range was increased to 6 km.
-Minimum range was 400 m which was found to be a problem, hence aircraft carried it and FuG202.
-Later versions did away for the need for the Fug 202.
+Minimum range was 400 m, which was found to be a problem, hence aircraft carried it and FuG202.
+Later versions did away with the need for the Fug 202.
 Compromised to the Allies in July 1944.

-Lichtenstein SN3 - FuG 228: A higher powered version of the SN2.
+Lichtenstein SN3 - FuG 228: A higher-powered version of the SN2.
 Range increased to 8 km.
 Only a small number accepted into service, perhaps only prototypes.